-- The equine will be evaluated using metabolic and mechanical criteria (outlined below).
-Information will be recorded on ride exam cards during the course of the event and upon completion, summarized in the equine's EDRA Logbook, if applicable. - b) All rides include mandatory vet checks with hold times determined by the Ride Manager and Head Veterinarian, taking into account course difficulty, weather and other factors. - c) A pulse criterion of 60 beats or lower per minute (bpm) must be reached within 30 minutes of arriving at all vet checks and within 30 minutes of crossing the finish line.
-At the discretion of the Head Veterinarian, a completion pulse criterion of 64 bpm is allowed, when announced in advance of the start of an event. - d) Equines must be presented to a veterinarian for completion exams within 60 minutes of their finish time (see Rules 2c) and 2d) for the definitions of finish time). - e) Evaluation of metabolic factors may include but is not limited to pulse, respiration, cardiac recovery, and temperature. - f) Evaluation of mechanical factors includes but is not limited to gait analysis and body observation.
+The equine will be evaluated using metabolic and mechanical criteria (outlined below).
+Information will be recorded on ride exam cards during the course of the event and upon completion, summarized in the equine's EDRA Logbook, if applicable.

+- b) All rides include mandatory vet checks with hold times determined by the Ride Manager and Head Veterinarian, considering course difficulty, weather, and other factors. - c) A pulse criterion of 60 beats or lower per minute (bpm) must be reached within 30 minutes of arriving at all vet checks and within 30 minutes of crossing the finish line.
+At the discretion of the Head Veterinarian, a completion pulse criterion of 64 bpm is allowed, when announced in advance of the start of an event. - d) An equine body score determined by a ride veterinarian at the pre-ride exam, must be between 3-8 in order for the equine to be eligible to enter an event. - e) Equines must be presented to a veterinarian for mid-ride vet checks and must meet all veterinarian criteria within 60 minutes of the equine's examination, unless the veterinarian requires a shorter duration. - f) Equines must be presented to a veterinarian for completion exams within 60 minutes of their finish time and the equine must again meet the pulse criteria, along with all other evaluation factors.
+See Rules 2c) and 2d) for the definitions of finish time. - g) Evaluation of metabolic factors may include but is not limited to pulse, respiration, cardiac recovery, and temperature. - h) Evaluation of mechanical factors includes but is not limited to gait analysis and body observation.
 Gait analysis will be conducted at a trot or equivalent, straight out and back.
-Gait aberrations such as consistent shortness of stride, stiffness, as well as consistent observable lameness at any gait are reasons for elimination from the event. - g) Body evaluation consists of, but is not limited to, examination for wounds or observable consistent pain and sensitivity anywhere on the limbs and body.
-The degree and nature of such factors should be noted on the vet card. - h) If a veterinarian determines factors listed above are serious enough to limit the equine's ability to carry on without further damage, this will result in the elimination of the participant from the event and the appropriate pull code (Rule 19g) will be designated on the participant's ride card. - i) An equine meeting time and course requirements, equine examination criteria and the veterinarian's evaluation that the equine is able to carry on, is deemed as having successfully completed the competition. - j) If treatment of an equine is required during the course of the competition, it must be done under the supervision of a veterinarian, noted in the Logbook and vet card, and performed at the rider's expense.
-Additionally, in the event of medical treatment or an equine fatality, a report by the treating veterinarian will be turned into EDRA with ride results. - k) Any equine that presents clear danger to other equines and/or humans may be disqualified or forbidden to enter the event and asked to leave the ride site premises.
+Gait aberrations such as consistent shortness of stride, stiffness, as well as consistent observable lameness at any gait are reasons for elimination from the event. - i) Body evaluation consists of, but is not limited to, examination for wounds or observable consistent pain and sensitivity anywhere on the limbs and body.
+The degree and nature of such factors should be noted on the vet card. - j) If a veterinarian determines factors listed above are serious enough to limit the equine's ability to carry on without further damage, this will result in the elimination of the participant from the event and the appropriate pull code, Rule 20g), will be designated on the participant's ride card.

+- k) An equine meeting time and course requirements, equine examination criteria and the veterinarian's evaluation that the equine is able to carry on, is deemed as having successfully completed the competition. - I) If treatment of an equine is required during the course of the competition, it must be done under the supervision of a veterinarian, noted in the Logbook and vet card, and performed at the rider's expense.
+Additionally, in the event of medical treatment or an equine fatality, a report by the treating veterinarian will be turned into EDRA with ride results. - m) Any equine that presents clear danger to other equines and/or humans may be disqualified or forbidden to enter the event and asked to leave the ride site premises.

-19. Veterinary Oversight.
+20. Veterinary Oversight.